renzhuzhang/renzhu-zhang.github.io/_pages/publications.md

 **Recommended citation:** `Nguyen, Q., Diaz-Rainey, I., Moore T., Thornes P., Cox S., McKenzie L. and Stirk-Wang, L. (2020), "Risk to Residential Property Values from Climate Change-Related Flooding Hazards: A Mixed Methods Approach".
 Working Paper.
 Available on SSRN.`

+**Presentation:**
+•	GRASFI 2019 Conference, University of Oxford - shortlisted for the Union Bank of Switzerland (UBS) Innovative Methods Prize.
+Received “honourable mention” when prize was announced
+•	Presented at the GIS @ Otago Symposium, University of Otago, July 2019
+•	Presented to the Planning Team of Dunedin City Council, March 2019
+•	Presented at the 12th OERC Energy & Climate Change Symposium, University of Otago, November 2018

 ### Climate Transition Risk in U.S. Loan Portfolios: Are All Banks The Same?
 (2020) ###
 ---<cite>Quyen Nguyen, Ivan Diaz-Rainey, Duminda Kuruppuarachchi, Matthew McCarten, Eric K.M.
 Tan </cite>

 We examine banks’ exposure to climate transition risk using loan-level data and a bottom-up methodology.
 We match machine learning predictions of corporate carbon footprints to syndicated loans between 2010-2018 and then aggregate these to loan portfolios of the twenty largest banks in the United States.
 Individual banks vary in their transition risk not only due to their exposure to the energy sectors but also due to borrowers’ carbon emission profiles from other sectors.
 Climate stress tests using IPCC 2019 report transition pathways reveal that the median incremental loss is minimal initially but grow towards the second half of the century.
 The expected loss is small relative to the loan size (0.5%) but doubles in size for the 1.5oC scenarios (1.4%-2.1%) compared to the 2oC target (0.6%-1.1%) with large tail-end risk (7.7%).
 Banks’ vulnerabilities are also driven by the ex-ante financial risk of their borrowers.

 **Recommended citation:** `Nguyen, Q., Diaz-Rainey, I., Kuruppuarachchi, D., McCarten M. and Tan E. (2020), "Climate Transition Risk in U.S. Loan Portfolios: Are All Banks The Same".
 Working Paper.`

+**Presentation:**
+* Synthesise of paper presented by Diaz-Rainey to OPSWF Research Forum, Élysée Palace, Paris, January 2020
+* Presented at the Department of Accountancy and Finance Seminar Series 2019